mrf-dot/yt/README.md

 ### Prerequisites

-Before the installation of the script, there are two required dependencies that need to be installed:
+Before the installation of the script, there are three required dependencies that need to be installed:

 * PowerShell
 * MPV